 Zambia was zooming past at great speed as we crossed it’s great arterial highway.
 Golden brown scrubland, dry skeletal trees, yellow-tinged earth, low rolling hills.
 Small villages clustered by the highway, clusters of tiny thatch huts with people and livestock standing around, sweeping leaves or carrying bales of wood.
-Tomato sellers and potters had stalls set up to sell to passers-by, their wares lined up in their hundreds alongside the tarmac.
+This truly felt like wild Africa.

 We stopped at one pottery stall.
 Wessel was interested in African musical instruments for his art gallery, and wanted accompanying photos of the makers of the instruments.
 He bought a small goat-skinned drum, and snapped a portrait of the maker.
 I bought a vase, misshapen and lumpy, but certainly an authentic Zambian souvenir.

 I asked the potter who taught him to work with clay.
 My forefathers, he replied.
 I reflected on the African people we had seen so far, and I realised that we had barely seen any people over about 40.

 A fork appeared in the road.
 To the right, our destination; a town called Chipepo.
 We asked a passing cyclist at the intersection for directions to the town.
 He told us 2 hours.
 100km in 2 hours?
 We asked what we could find down that road.
 Nothing, he replied.
 We should have listened.